Order by 13th December for Christmas Proposal: Shop Quickship Rings

 • Groom the cuticles: Neat, healthy cuticles can make your nails look their best.
 Use a cuticle pusher to gently push back your cuticles.
 Avoid cutting them, as it can sometimes lead to irritation.

 • Moisturise: Well-moisturised hands and nails look more rejuvenated in photos.
-Apply a hand cream to keep your skin glowy, soft and supple.
+Apply a hand cream to keep your skin glowing, soft and supple.

 • Stay true to you: Ultimately, your nail preparation should reflect your style and personality.
 Don't feel pressured to conform to any specific nail trend if it doesn't feel like you.
 The most important thing is that you feel comfortable and confident with your nail choice.